markcoppock/notes/images-on-the-web.md

 ### use the appropriate dimensions

-Don't use the image right out of the camera, with 4000+ pixel dimensions. **The largest dimension uploaded may not need to be more than ~1600px.** Size before uploading, accordingly.
+Don't use the image right out of the camera, with 4000+ pixel dimensions. **The largest dimension uploaded may not need to be more than ~1600px, at 72 pixels per inch.** Size before uploading, accordingly.

 ### image compression